 - Deposits – for viewing all approved transactions sent for settlement within a 24-hour period.

 - Search – a search engine for all transactions and details on individual transactions.
 Data is updated in real-time.
 Refunds can be conducted from this area, from the associated purchase/completion.

 - POS – virtual Point-Of-Sale for manually entering sales.

-- Administration – User and account administration page (Merchant Admins only, Invoices are also available in this section).
+- Administration – User and account administration page (Merchant Admins only).

 Payeezy Gateway Real-time Payment Manager (RPM) is SSL secured, and requires a User Login (with User ID and Password).